CPU Scheduling in Data Centers Using Asynchronous Finite-Time Distributed Coordination Mechanisms: Conclusions and Future Directions

 Our work can be easily extended to more general convex optimization problems, using gradient-consensus methods, as in~\cite{khatana_gradient-consensus_2020}, but our solution will allow for asynchronous operation and will be able to tolerate delays.

-Part of ongoing research focuses on considering deadline constraints and cases for which the workloads exceed the available resources.
-In such instances a more sophisticated rejection policy can take place based on priorities or introduce partial scheduling plans based on either priorities or further, more complex, constraints.
+Part of ongoing research focuses on considering deadline constraints and cases for which the workloads exceed the available resources and exploit the heterogeneity of resource units available (e.g. CPU, GPU, and/or accelerators).
+In such instances a more sophisticated rejection policy can take place based on inferred resource demands, task priorities, or introduce partial scheduling plans based on either priorities or further, more complex, constraints.